-Lacking a sufficient legal framework, party financing has been a source of recurrent scandals related to illegal funding practices.
-Nearly all parties, notably the parties in government, used to finance activities by charging private companies that were working for local public entities or by taxing commercial companies requesting building permits.
-Only since 1990 a decent regulatory framework has been established.
-Since then, much progress has been made in discouraging fraud or other illegal activities.
-However, not all party financing problems have been solved.
-Current legislation outlines state public funding for both political parties and electoral campaigns, and establishes a spending ceiling for each candidate or party.
+Lacking a sufficient legal framework, party financing has been a source of recurrent scandals.
+Nearly all political parties used to finance activities by charging private companies working for local public entities or by taxing commercial enterprises requesting building permits.
+Only since 1990 has a decent regulatory framework been established.
+Since then, much progress has been made in discouraging fraud and other illegal activities.
+Nonetheless, not all party financing problems have been solved.
+Current legislation outlines public funding for both political parties and electoral campaigns, and establishes a spending ceiling for each candidate or party.
 The spending limits cover all election campaigns; however, only parliamentary and presidential elections enjoy public funding.
 Individual or company donations to political campaigns are also regulated and capped, and all donations must be made by check, except for minor donations that are collected, for instance, during political meetings.
 Donations are tax-deductible, with certain limitations.
 Additionally, regulations (in particular the law of 15 January 1990) established new checks and controls that are applicable for all elections in constituencies with more than 9,000 residents.
 Within two months after an election, a candidate has to forward the campaign's accounts, certified by an auditor, to the provincial prefecture, which does an initial check and then passes the information on to a special national supervisory body (the Commission Nationale des Comptes de Campagne et des Financements Politiques).
 In presidential elections, this review is made by the Constitutional Council (Conseil Constitutionnel).

 These controls have made election financing more transparent and more equal.
 Yet loopholes remain.
 For example, the presidential campaign of Edouard Balladur in 1995 has been placed under criminal investigation, over concerns that several million euros were paid to the campaign out of a contract with Pakistan for the sale of military submarines.
 The Constitutional Council has reviewed former President Sarkozy's presidential re-election campaign, and decided in July 2013 that he had exceeded his spending limits.
 His party had to return €11 million in penalties to the state.
-An ongoing inquiry has found evidence that Sarkozy's Union for a Popular Movement (UMP) party flagrantly ignored the rules and forged false invoices in order to appear to have remained within the spending ceilings set by law.
+An ongoing inquiry has found evidence that Sarkozy's Union for a Popular Movement (UMP) party flagrantly ignored the rules and forged false invoices in order to appear to have remained under the spending ceilings set by law.
+Presently, the National Front and its leader, Marine Le Pen, are being prosecuted for violating financing regulations.

-When these rules are violated, three types of sanctions can be exercised: financial (expenditures reimbursed), criminal (fines or jail) or electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).
+When these rules are violated, three types of sanctions can be exercised: financial (expenditures reimbursed), criminal (fines or jail) and electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).

-Popular Decision-Making Score: 4 The Fifth Republic (1958 - ongoing) reintroduced the referendum, not only for the ratification of the constitution but as an instrument of government.
-The president elected at the beginnings of the Fifth Republic, Charles de Gaulle, used referenda to seek support for decolonization and to revise the constitution, and in doing so, bypassed parliamentary opposition.
+Popular Decision-Making Score: 4 The Fifth Republic (since 1958) reintroduced the referendum, not only for the ratification of the constitution but as an instrument of government.
+President Charles de Gaulle used referenda to seek support for decolonization and to revise the constitution, and in doing so, bypassed parliamentary opposition.
 In 1969, de Gaulle became essentially a victim of the referendum, as he had declared that he would resign should a referendum on regionalization fail.
 Since then, the referendum has been used less frequently.
 The use of referenda at the request and for the benefit of the executive is a risky enterprise.
 All referenda since 1962 have been characterized either by indifference and high levels of abstentions or by outright rejection.
 Only in one case (the vote over the Maastricht Treaty in 1992) was the executive able to secure a small, albeit fragile, majority.